Will Indonesia's Prabowo move closer to Trump, Xi or both? - ExBulletin

-The move is a departure from the stance taken by Prabowo's predecessor, Joko Widodo, who received massive sums of infrastructure investment from Beijing but remained largely geopolitically unaligned.
+The move is a departure from the stance taken by Prabowo's predecessor, Joko Widodo, who received massive amounts of infrastructure investment from Beijing but remained largely geopolitically unaligned.

-Prabowo's visit comes during a period of transition at the White House, ahead of the arrival of President-elect Donald Trump's administration in January.
+Prabowo's visit comes during a period of transition at the White House, ahead of President-elect Donald Trump's new administration in January.
 The White House has not officially announced the visit; However, Jakarta said Prabowo was scheduled to meet US President Joe Biden at the White House early next week.

-Indonesian diplomatic sources who spoke on condition of anonymity told VOA that Prabowo requested a meeting with Trump.
-The Trump team did not respond to VOA's question about whether the measure would be granted.
+Indonesian diplomatic sources who spoke on condition of anonymity said VOA that Prabowo requested a meeting with Trump.
+The Trump team did not respond VOAwonders if it will be granted.
+A meeting was also requested to meet Kamala Harris, the Democratic presidential candidate.

 New period for US-Indonesian relations